nexensys/duotrigordle-clone/README.md

 Make sure to run `yarn build` first, though you should probably use `yarn build:deploy` instead.

+This script _will_ erase any changes that are unsynced with git.
+Make sure to commit before running this command.

 ### `yarn build:deploy`

 Build the app for production and then deploy it to GitHub Pages.<br />
 This is the same as running `yarn build` and then `yarn deploy`.

 Use this over the two seperate commands.

+This script _will_ erase any changes that are unsynced with git.
+Make sure to commit before running this command.

 ## Learn More